IBM-Cloud/docs/services/mobilepush/c_overview_push.md

 ###Platform-based notifications
 {: platform-based-notifications}

 Notifications can be targeted to reach a particular device platform.
-For example, a notification can be sent to all Android users or Google Chrome users only.
+For example, a notification can be sent to all Android users only.
 To send a platform-based notification that uses the REST API, make sure that the targeted platforms are provided when posting to a message resource.
 Specify the platforms as an array.
 The supported platforms are as follows:
 * A (Apple)
 * G (Google)
-* WEB_CHROME (Google Chrome Browser WebPush)
-* WEB_FIREFOX (Mozilla Firefox Browser WebPush)

 ## {{site.data.keyword.mobilepushshort}} message size
 {: #push-message-size}